graphql-compose/graphql-compose.github.io/docs/basics/generating-schema.md

 import { SchemaComposer } from 'graphql-compose';

 const schemaComposer1 = new SchemaComposer();
-const TypeComposer1 = schemaComposer1.TypeComposer;
-const Resolver1 = schemaComposer1.Resolver;
-const InputTypeComposer1 = schemaComposer1.InputTypeComposer;
-const EnumTypeComposer1 = schemaComposer1.EnumTypeComposer;
+const ObjectTypeComposer1 = schemaComposer1.createObjectTC(...);

 const schemaComposer2 = new SchemaComposer();
-const TypeComposer2 = schemaComposer2.TypeComposer;
-const Resolver2 = schemaComposer2.Resolver;
+const ObjectTypeComposer2 = schemaComposer2.createObjectTC(...);
-const InputTypeComposer2 = schemaComposer2.InputTypeComposer;
+const InputTypeComposer2 = schemaComposer2.createInputTC(..);
-const EnumTypeComposer2 = schemaComposer2.EnumTypeComposer;
+const EnumTypeComposer2 = schemaComposer2.createEnumTC(...);
+const UnionTypeComposer2 = schemaComposer2.createUnionTC(...);
+const InterfaceTypeComposer2 = schemaComposer2.createInterfaceTC(...);
+const ScalarTypeComposer2 = schemaComposer2.createScalarTC(...);
+const Resolver2 = schemaComposer2.createResolver(...);
 ```

-Types created via `TypeComposer1` and `TypeComposer2` will not be visible to each other.
+Types created via `ObjectTypeComposer1` and `ObjectTypeComposer2` will not be visible to each other.
 So may have different definitions for types with the same name.